Vorkharium/vorkharium.github.io/_posts/2024-11-12-HTB-Editorial-Write-up.md

 cat /tmp/root.txt
 ```

 It worked!
-Now we were able to read the contents of root.txt.
+We were able to read the contents of root.txt.

 Searching for more information about this vulnerability, we found CVE-2022-24439: